‘Bromance’ in LA

 The film’s premise is that a guy finds himself in a situation where he needs a best man for his wedding.
-Paul Rudd stars as a newly engaged guy whose total attentions have been focused on the girl friends in his life.
-He decides to try and make some new guy friends and like most things in life, it’s tough to plan certain situations; they have to happen naturally.
+Paul Rudd stars as a newly engaged guy whose total attention has been focused on the girlfriends in his life.
+He decides to try and make some new guy friends, and like most things in life, it’s tough to plan certain situations; they have to happen naturally.
 During his search, he meets all kinds of wacky prospects and actually lucks out by accident.
-The unorthodox Jason Segel becomes his new buddy and the two begin to have lots of quality guy time together.
-Just as girls typically love to lunch, shop, and spa with each other; the guys jam to their favorite bands, watch sports and hang at the beach.
+The unorthodox Jason Segel becomes his new buddy, and the two begin to have lots of quality guy time together.
+Just as girls typically love to lunch, shop, and spa with each other, the guys jam to their favorite bands, watch sports, and hang at the beach.

 The musical bonding scenes in Segel’s ‘Man Cave’ are the best!
 Paul’s character can truly be himself with his new-found friend.
 Both guys are having a great relaxed time together as they’re either singing loudly off-key or slappin’ the bass guitar in overly exaggerated movements to their favorite group Rush.
-The pinnacle is when the duo actually attend a Rush concert together and the fiancé, unbeknownst to Rudd is treated like a fifth wheel.
+The pinnacle is when the duo attends a Rush concert together, and the fiancé, unbeknownst to Rudd, is treated like a fifth wheel.

 Rashida Jones plays Rudd’s fiancé.
 She’s gentle in her approach to Paul’s ‘no guy friends’ problem and encourages him along the way.
-She’s the right choice for this role as she’s the perfect ‘middle of the road’ between the two crack ups and provides a sense of normalcy.
-Things do begin to change as Jones really doesn’t like taking a back seat to the new best friend.
+She’s the right choice for this role as she’s the perfect ‘middle of the road’ between the two crack-ups and provides a sense of normalcy.
+Things do begin to change as Jones doesn’t like taking a back seat to the new best friend.